Charles H. and Emma Condon House

-Charles H. and Emma Condon House, also known as the Andrew J. Thompson House, is a historic home located at Frankfort, Clinton County, Indiana, United States.
+Charles H. and Emma Condon House, also known as the Andrew J. Thompson House, is a historic home located at Frankfort, Indiana, United States.
 It was built about 1902, and is a two-story, Queen Anne style frame dwelling on a brick foundation.
 It has a clapboard and shingled exterior and an irregularly gabled and hipped roof.
 It features a one-story wraparound porch with paired Doric order columns.
 It was restored in the 1990s.

 It was listed on the National Register of Historic Places in 1997.